AbhayKadam57/AbhayKadam57/README.md

 - 👋 Hi, I’m Abhay Kadam
-- 👀 I’m interested in Data Analysis and Data Science
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Data Analysis
+- 🌱 I’m currently Full stack wen development
-- 💞️ I’m looking to collaborate on Data Analysis projects
+- 💞️ I’m looking to collaborate on web development projects
 - 📫 How to reach me Kadamabhay40@gmail.com
+-
 <!---
 AbhayKadam57/AbhayKadam57 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.